nick-young/data-lineage-ui/README.md

 *   Uses React Flow for the graph visualization and interaction.
 *   Uses Dagre for automatic layout.
 *   State is primarily managed within the `App.tsx` component using React hooks (`useState`, `useCallback`, `useMemo`, `useEffect`).
-*   Node icons are configured in `src/config/nodeTypesConfig.ts` and sourced from `src/assets/`.
+*   Node icons are configured in `src/config/nodeTypesConfig.ts` and sourced from `public/assets/om-icons/`.
-*   Initial node/edge data and subsequent changes are persisted to Local Storage.
+*   The `public` directory is served at the root by Vite.

 ## Versioning